CarbonScape to Launch €50M Biographite Demonstration Plant in Kotka, Strengthening Finland’s Battery Cluster

 Stora Enso, which is also a minority owner of CarbonScape, is leasing part of the Sunila plant area to the company.
 Through this partnership, the region’s competitiveness will improve even further.
 The strong infrastructure of the Sunila area, availability of wood raw materials, good transport connections, and skilled workforce make it an excellent location for new battery material production facilities.

-“Locating CarbonScape’s pilot plant at our Sunila site aligns perfectly with our shared vision of promoting sustainable battery technology and transitioning to renewable materials.
+“Locating CarbonScape’s demonstration plant at our Sunila site aligns perfectly with our shared vision of promoting sustainable battery technology and transitioning to renewable materials.
 Thanks to the partnership, we can explore synergies between our plants, promote innovation, and strengthen Stora Enso’s leadership in sustainable solutions,” says Juuso Konttinen, Senior Vice President of Biomaterials Growth Businesses at Stora Enso.

 David Lindström, CEO of Cursor, the development company of the Kotka-Hamina region, emphasizes the significance of the investment for the region’s Power Coast battery cluster: “We are delighted that Finland and the Kotka-Hamina region are succeeding in the fierce global competition for investments, especially as this decision supports our other battery industry projects.
 The work we’ve done is bearing fruit, and it reinforces confidence in a bright future,” Lindström states, warmly thanking all parties involved.